Important Notes About Pigments

 I have listed the actual pigment used for each colour; that is the specific letters and numbers after the name.
-No matter what brand of paint you buy, you should be able to find the pigment listed on it and with very few exceptions know that you have the correct colour.
+No matter what brand of paint you buy, you should be able to find the pigment listed on it and with very few exceptions know that you have the correct colour, even if the name is different.
 Each company chooses the name of their colours, so for example Red PV 19 may be called Red Rose Deep in one brand and Permanent Rose in another.
-Learn to look for the specific pigment.
+Learn to look for the specific pigment number.

 Artist-Quality Watercolour Paint